beNative/nodejs-build-ui/README.md

 ## Architecture Overview

 This application follows the standard Electron multi-process architecture:
-- **Main Process (`electron.mjs`):** The Node.js backend that controls the application lifecycle, creates browser windows, and handles all native OS interactions (e.g., file system access, running shell commands).
+- **Main Process (`electron.js`):** The Node.js backend that controls the application lifecycle, creates browser windows, and handles all native OS interactions (e.g., file system access, running shell commands).
 - **Renderer Process (React App):** The frontend UI that runs inside a Chromium browser window.
 For security, it does not have direct access to Node.js APIs.
-- **Preload Script (`preload.mjs`):** A secure bridge that exposes specific, safe functions from the Main Process to the Renderer Process, allowing the UI to request backend operations.
+- **Preload Script (`preload.js`):** A secure bridge that exposes specific, safe functions from the Main Process to the Renderer Process, allowing the UI to request backend operations.

 ## Getting Started